dwwe2017/teamspeak-interface/readme.md

 ### Complete product description
 [TSI - Tea(m)speak Interface - WEB SOLUTION #1 FOR TEASPEAK & TEAMSPEAK 3](https://github.com/dwwe2017/teamspeak-interface/wiki)

+### Are you looking for a license?
+From a monthly [sponsorship](https://github.com/sponsors/dwwe2017) of only $ 5 you not only support me in my work, you also receive a license key for commercial or private use.

 ### Download for manual installation

 * You can download the latest STABLE version from the [release page](https://github.com/dwwe2017/teamspeak-interface/releases)